 AI and the Everyday Political Economy of Global Health

-The first aspect is how institutional actors (such as states and international governmental organisations) are responding to emerging AI applications in health, and their relationship to private actors currently leading these developments.
+The first aspect is how institutional actors (such as states and international governmental organizations) are responding to emerging AI applications in health, and their relationship to private actors currently leading these developments.

-Second, the project looks at the wider social context in which civil society, professional medical associations, but also everyday individuals relate to, and experience, these processes guiding the future of global politics.
+Second, the project looks at the wider social context in which civil society, professional medical associations, and everyday individuals relate to, and experience, these processes guiding the future of global politics.

 To develop global institutional mechanisms by which AI can be used to achieve optimal outcomes for human health we need to straddle the gap between the everyday realm of the individual and the increasingly global reality of contemporary healthcare.
-The AI and the Everyday Political Economy of Global Health Project provides a bridge between the everyday and the global.
+The AI and the Everyday Political Economy of Global Health Project provide a bridge between every day and the global.